 Intel says its 5G modem chips will not appear in phones until 2020

-Intel Corp executives said on Friday its 5G modem chips will not appear in mobile phones until 2020, raising the possibility its biggest customer, Apple Inc will be more than a year behind rivals in delivering a device that uses the faster networks.
+Intel Corp executives said on Friday that its modem chips will not appear in phones until 2020.

 REUTERS: Intel Corp executives said on Friday its 5G modem chips will not appear in mobile phones until 2020, raising the possibility its biggest customer, Apple Inc, will be more than a year behind rivals in delivering a device that uses the faster networks.